 Though it is a different kind of exercise than the final project, a master’s thesis also demonstrates the ability to synthesize literature and empirical information of relevance to the advancement of professional planning.
 In our program, students who have shown sufficiently strong academic performance may apply to prepare a thesis instead of a project.
 Students must prepare a proposal by the early third semester of their study and have it approved by at least two faculty members and the department chair.

-Percentage of students who began studies in fall 2020 and continued into fall 2021
+Percentage of students who began studies in fall 2021 and continued into fall 2022 was 88%.

-Percentage of students graduating within 4 years, entering class of 2017
+Percentage of students graduating within 4 years, entering class of 2018 was 79%.

 Note 1: A planning position may take place at local, regional, state (province), national, or international levels.
 It may occur in the public sector, public authority, nonprofit organization, or private sector.
 Specific fields that constitute planning include: arts and culture planning, community activism/empowerment, community development, consulting, disaster planning, economic development, energy development and planning, environmental planning, GIS and other computer applications to planning, historic preservation and heritage, housing, international development, land use and code enforcement, legal practice related to planning, natural resources planning, neighborhood planning, parks and recreation, planning education, planning for training programs, planning within an architectural or engineering firm, planning management/finance, public health, real estate development, tourism development, transportation planning and analysis, urban design, and waste management.
 A planning-related position includes consulting, design, development, nonprofit management and administration, policymaking, policy analysis, corporate location, health policy analysis, and public administration that in some way uses your planning skills or contributes to planning objectives but does not fall under the first definition above.

-In October, to find out our graduates’ perceptions after graduation, we surveyed graduates of the five preceding year.
-Please see the 2021 survey results for full information on our methods, numbers of respondents, and actual results.
-Previous survey results are available here:2020 survey results, 2019 survey results, 2018 survey results, 2017 survey results, 2016 survey results, 2015 survey results, 2014 survey results and 2013 survey results.
+In November, to find out our graduates’ perceptions after graduation, we surveyed graduates of the five preceding year.
+Please see the 2022 survey results for full information on our methods, numbers of respondents and actual results.
+Previous survey results are available at 2021 survey results, 2020 survey results, 2019 survey results, 2018 survey results, 2017 survey results, 2016 survey results, 2015 survey results, 2014 survey results and 2013 survey results.

-Summarizing across all survey satisfaction questions from 2019 to 2021, our survey shows that 89% were satisfied with their education and that the program had provided them with important planning capabilities.
-Specifically, 86% said they agreed that our graduates were prepared for collaborative practice and client/community participation, 88% agreed that the program had prepared them on questions of ethical practice and justice learning, 84% agreed that the program taught them to analyze data qualitatively and quantitatively, 91% expressed satisfaction with practice-based learning experiences, 90% expressed satisfaction with the areas of specialization, and 92% agreed that the program prepared them for employment.
+Summarizing across all survey satisfaction questions from 2020 to 2022, our survey shows that 87% were satisfied with their education and that the program had provided them with important planning capabilities.
+Specifically, 93% expressed satisfaction with practice-based learning experiences, 92% expressed satisfaction with the areas of specialization, 85% agreed that the program had prepared them on questions of ethical practice and justice learning, 83% said they agreed that our graduates were prepared for collaborative practice and client/community participation, 77% agreed that the program taught them to analyze data qualitatively and quantitatively, and 93% agreed that the program prepared them for employment.
 Overall, we believe that these data reflect well on the quality of our program.

 Externally funded research refers to planning research that our faculty performs because of grants from outside foundations and government agencies.
 The resulting research spans community development, planning for public health, environmental planning, transportation planning, and other fields.
 Through such research, our faculty contributes to the advancement of knowledge for the planning profession and for the understanding of urban affairs.